leondutoit/pg-need-to-know/notes.md

 - https://www.postgresql.org/docs/9.6/static/errcodes-appendix.html

 ## TODO
-- update http and sql api docs
-    - group_create, group_list (metadata),
-    - user_groups, new signature, metadata
-    - user_group_remove
+- test anon permissions on user_group_remove
-- document group removal logging view
 - metadata for users (so admins can sort and search on this when creating groups), update docs
-- separate registration functions for data_owners and data_users
+- registration function for data_owners and data_users
+    - exec as anon
     - use user_create internally, adapt privileges
-    - o_ and u_ to indicate owner and user, and to ensure uniqueness in the case where the same person registers for both roles
+    - require and enforce owner_ and user_ to indicate owner and user, and to ensure uniqueness in the case where the same person registers for both roles
     - update docs
 - RLS policy to only allow data_owners to insert into tables, update model
-- document user_data_deletion_requests
 - expose audit logs to data owners and admin via RLS and a view
 - add tests for audit log table
 - describe audit log table in readme